SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 Main ingredients: Zinc oxide, Titanium dioxide.

-• Thick and a bit difficult to spread.
+- Thick and a little hard to spread.

-• Leaves a white film on the face, causing a feeling of being a bit greasy and easy to cause shine.
+- Leaves a white film on the face, causing a bit of a feeling of mystery and easily causing greasy shine.

-• Currently, with modern cosmetic technology, new generation physical sunscreens with ingredients composed of microparticles have partly improved the above weaknesses.
+- Currently, with modern cosmetic technology, new generation physical sunscreens with ingredients composed of microparticles have partly improved the above weakness.

 Skin type to use: